Known About Fluoride

 Armfield JM, Slade GD, Spencer AJ.
 Water fluoridation and children's dental health.
 The Child Dental Health Survey, Australia 2002.

-Fluoridated 12-year-olds averaged about a half-tooth more decay.
-The authors said this was a "relative" difference of 50% more decay in unfluoridated kids.
-This relative percentage is irrelevant, however, without the "absolute" numbers.
-Here's where knowing the total number of teeth is important (Table 4).
+Fluoridated 12-year-olds averaged about 1.0 decayed teeth, and unfluoridated kids 1.5 a difference of 0.5 teeth.
+The authors said this was a relative difference of 50.6% more decay (p.
+27).
+True, but relative percentages are irrelevant without the "absolute" numbers, which the total number of teeth can provide.

 Deconstructing US fluoridation claims: